Jörg Asmussen: Executive Board of the European Central Bank, 2012–14

-In June 2013, Asmussen defended ECB policies in testimony to the Federal Constitutional Court of Germany after citizens’ groups challenged their constitutionality.
+In June 2013, Asmussen defended ECB policies in testimony to the Federal Constitutional Court of Germany after citizens' groups challenged their constitutionality.
 Asmussen and Weidmann gave opposing evidence to the German Constitutional Court this year in a hearing to determine the legality of the Outright Monetary Transactions program.
 Countering Weidmann's testimony, Asmussen argued the OMT program did not relieve countries of the need to reform their own economies as they would have to sign up to rescue plans monitored by the EU's bailout fund, the International Monetary Fund and the European Commission.
-While Weidmann argued that bond markets exert discipline on countries’ finances, Asmussen said the euro area faced break-up last year as investors began to price in an end to the currency.
+While Weidmann argued that bond markets exert discipline on countries' finances, Asmussen said the euro area faced break-up last year as investors began to price in an end to the currency.

 In early 2013, Asmussen represented the ECB in talks with the European Commission and the International Monetary Fund over aid to Cyprus, a member of the euro zone.
 They worked out a plan that would have forced depositors to finance much of a bailout of the country's banks.
 After an outcry, they revised the plan.
-Draghi later called the plan “not smart,” an implicit rebuke to Asmussen.
+Draghi later called the plan "not smart," an implicit rebuke to Asmussen.

 Asmussen's term at the ECB was scheduled to run until 2019.
-However, he resigned from his post to join German Chancellor Angela Merkel’s government in December 2013, saying he wanted to spend more time with his partner and two young children in Berlin.
+However, he resigned from his post to join German Chancellor Merkel's government in December 2013, saying he wanted to spend more time with his partner and two young children in Berlin.
 At the time, he was mentioned in the media as a possible finance minister if the SPD had managed to grasp control of the ministry from incumbent Wolfgang Schäuble in the negotiations on a coalition government following the 2013 elections.